Zorgusn/cs412_np_final_project/README.md

 ## Instructions on how to run:
 1. Enter into the code_solution folder level in your terminal.
-2. Run the run_test_cases.sh script.
+2. The script will print the outputs to outcome.txt.
 3. Check inside the test_cases/diff folder for all output's diff of the expected and actual solution.